How to Have Sex When It’s Really Hot Out

 Expert tips for keeping cool when the last thing you want is to be touched

 Presumably, Nelly meant this in a sexy way.
 But in times of temperatures so oppressive stripping is the only appropriate course of action, how much do any of us really still want to touch each other once we’ve taken off all our clothes?
-While we tend to associate heat with sexiness in a figurative sense — which will definitely be the source of several more puns throughout this article — how hot can sex really be when a literal late-August heatwave is involved?
+While we tend to associate heat with sexiness in a figurative sense — which will definitely be the source of several more puns throughout this article — how hot can sex really be when a literal late-summer heatwave is involved?

 For many of us, the hottest days of the year tend not to be our sexiest, particularly if you’re weathering the summer sans air conditioning.

 “I can recall a really hot summer without AC in my apartment when I was in graduate school.
 I most definitely did not want to be touched!” says Laurie Mintz, Ph.D., sexpert for sex-toy brand LELO and author of the books Becoming Cliterate and A Tired Woman’s Guide to Passionate Sex.
 “I could barely stand being with myself, let alone someone else.”

 In fact, Mintz adds, there is even research to suggest that high temperatures tend to result in fewer births nine months later.
 “Most people don’t want to be touched when they are hot, sweaty and uncomfortable,” she tells InsideHook.
 “This is a turn-off for an overwhelming majority of people.”